reasonml-old/reason-react/documentation.md

 - For us, the runtime metaprogramming of mixing in declarations from other modules is statically analyzed and compiled away (see the output), saving us code initiation cost.
 - Mixins are statically typed and prevent funny (ab)uses-cases.
 They're constrained to be easy to understand.
 - Since the mixins aren't provided by Rehydrate proper, there's no library-specific learning overhead/magic mixin behavior (e.g. React.createClass's mixin will merge/override/warn in certain mixin properties).

-TODO: doc on bind to js without converting